Kodular/Documentation/docs/components/experimental/clouddb.md

     |value|`any`|

-Indicates that the data in the CloudDB project has changed.
-Launches an event with the tag and value that have been updated.
+Indicates that the data in the CloudDB project has changed Launches an event with the tag and value that have been updated.

 ### First Removed